 - presenting your research – how to capture your audience

 - resume writing

 All students are strongly encouraged to sign up on CareerHub, where you can receive job alerts and access a database of current openings for jobs locally and overseas.

 They also provide a Resource Centre which is open to all students, and experienced careers consultants can offer advice on how to market your postgraduate degree, employment opportunities, career options and other career development areas.

 Check the website for further information.

-Counselling and Psychological Services (CAPS) runs a workshop specifically for postgraduate research students in semester one of 2014.
+Counselling and Psychological Services (CAPS) runs a workshop specifically for postgraduate research students in Semester 1.
 Have a look at the CAPS website in February for full details of this and other helpful workshops.

 For more information about postgraduate student support from CAPS, see here.